Ding-Kexin/IEEE_GRSL_LGG-CNN/README.md

 # LGG-CNN
-Local-Global Gated Convolutional Neural Network for Hyperspectral Image Classification
+The repository contains the implementations for "**Local-Global Gated Convolutional Neural Network for Hyperspectral Image Classification**".